-If the histology (tissue analysis) results from your surgery are not available before you are discharged home, an appointment for the outpatient clinic will be made to discuss the results and any further treatment options, if necessary.
-You will also need to attend for regular follow-up appointments in future.
+The histology (tissue analysis) results from your surgery are not available before you are discharged home, an appointment for the outpatient clinic will be made to discuss the results and any further treatment options, if necessary.
+You will be offered the choice of a telephone consultation or attending the outpatient clinic.
+You will also need to attend for regular follow-up appointments in future, where you should expect to be examined.